blocksds/grit/readme.md

 Grit is the command-line version, the usage and option list is given below.
 For the basic CLI functionality I am indebted to gauauu (www.tolberts.net), who basically handed me a set of CLI functions, which proved a _lot_ easier to use than what I had initially planned on using.
-Several others (in particular Dave Murphy (www.devkitpro.org)) have also been helpful in making this a multi-platform tool.
+Several others (in particular, Dave Murphy, www.devkitpro.org) have also been helpful in making this a multi-platform tool.

 ## Basic Grit usage